bergzand/RIOT/examples/suit_update/README.md

 $ echo "AABBCCDD" > coaproot/payload.bin
 ```

-Make sure to store it in the directory selected for the coap file server.
+Make sure to store it in the directory selected for the CoAP file server.

 Next, a manifest template is created.
-This manifest template is a json file that
+This manifest template is a JSON file that
 acts as a template for the real SUIT manifest.
 Within RIOT, the script
 `dist/tools/suit/gen_manifest.py` is used.